AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 2. Use the Configure method in the Startup.cs file of the project to register the middleware.

     ```
-    // Registers OpenTracing.Contrib.NetCore to instrument the application.
+    // Register OpenTracing.Contrib.NetCore to instrument the application.
     services.AddOpenTracing();
-    // Filters requests that are collected by HttpClient to obtain requests for using Jaeger to report data.
+    // Filter requests that are collected by HttpClient to obtain requests for using Jaeger to report data.
     var httpOption = new HttpHandlerDiagnosticOptions();
     httpOption.IgnorePatterns.Add(req => req.RequestUri.AbsolutePath.Contains("/api/traces"));
     services.AddSingleton(Options.Create(httpOption));